Bounds on the minimum sound speed above neutron star densities

 \section{A proof of the mean value bound~\cref{eq:mvb}}

-The speed of sound squared $C_s(n)$ for thermodynamically stable matter at zero temperature may contain a finite number of discontinuities or non-differentiable singularities, but must be a Lebesgue integrable function, whose integral yields the chemical potential.
+The speed of sound squared $C_s(n)$ in thermodynamically stable matter may contain an arbitrary number of discontinuities or non-differentiable singularities, but must be an integrable function, whose integral yields the chemical potential.
 Therefore, by the fundamental theorem of calculus,

 from which the first half of \cref{eq:mvb} follows: